 IU Tuition Benefit Plan

 IU’s Tuition Benefit Plan provides a subsidy towards the tuition costs associated with attending IU or IU High School courses.
-Subsidies are available to you and your eligible spouse and dependent children.
+Subsidies are available to you, your eligible spouse, and your dependent children.

 Paid Time Off

 Paid Time Off for Non-Exempt Staff

 As a non-exempt staff employee you will earn 14 vacation days (19 days after six years of service), 12 sick days, and 10 paid holidays each year.
 Additional paid time is available for specific purposes such as bereavement, parental leave, military leave, court duty, volunteering, and more.

 If you haven’t already, be sure to view the self-guided New Employee Orientation course to learn about benefits, policies, professional development opportunities, parking, campus-specific perks, and much more.
 New staff employees are automatically enrolled on or before their first day of employment, but any IU employee may register and view the course by visiting this link and choosing the option to “Enroll in Course”.